This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Remove from the oven and set aside.

-- Set a 12-inch cast-iron skillet, or a 12-inch non-stick skillet, over medium heat and add in your sausage.
+- Set a 12-inch cast-iron skillet or a high-sided 12-inch non-stick oven-safe skillet over medium heat and add in your sausage.

 - Break down the sausage with a spatula so it's bite-size and will incorporate all throughout the stuffing.

-- When the sausage is mostly browned add in the onion and celery.
+- When the sausage is mostly browned add in the onion, celery, kosher salt, and black pepper.

 - Cook for about 3 minutes or just until the vegetables start to soften.